 Start Paying Down Debts

 To illustrate, assume you have a credit card with an APR of 19.99% and an outstanding balance of $7,500.
-If you only make the minimum payment of $200 each month, it will take you 60 months (or 5 years) to pay off the card.
+If you only make the minimum payment of $200 per month, it will take you 60 months (or 5 years) to pay off the card.
 Even worse, you’ll spend roughly $4,500 in interest.

 Now, imagine if you could contribute that monthly payment towards your savings accounts for X years.
 You’d be able to reach your savings goal much faster.
 And if you doubled that monthly payment to X, the balance would be paid off in 23 months (or almost two years) and you’d save around $2,800 in interest payments.

 That’s why you should accelerate your debt payoff efforts sooner than later.
-And it’s not necessary to pump the brakes on working towards your goals while doing so.
+And it’s not necessary to pump the brakes on working towards your financial goals while doing so.
 In fact, it’s best if you do both simultaneously.

 Reassess Your Spending Plan

 Are there expenses in your budget that can be reduced or eliminated?
 And is your spending plan realistic?
-There’s a possibility that a few small tweaks could make it easier to reach your goals.
+There’s a possibility that a few small tweaks could make it easier to reach your savings goals.

 You can also find ways to bring in some extra dough each month.
 A few ideas: